MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/ksproperty-cameracontrol-extended-relativepaneloptimization.md

 which Windows will internally use to program the KSCAMERA_EXTENDEDPROP_VALUE field of the payload.
 The Capability and Flags field will be controlled by Windows.

-When the camera device is streaming and the flag KSCAMERA\_EXTENDEDPROP\_RELATIVEPANELOPTIMIZATION\_DYNAMIC is not set, the driver will return a state-based error.
+If the driver receives a SET operation while the camera device is streaming and the flag KSCAMERA\_EXTENDEDPROP\_RELATIVEPANELOPTIMIZATION\_DYNAMIC is not set, the driver will return a state-based error.

 The table below contains the descriptions and requirements for the [KSCAMERA_EXTENDEDPROP_HEADER](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ksmedia/ns-ksmedia-tagkscamera_extendedprop_header) structure fields when using the metadata control.